 Intern continues logging hours at internship site - The intern continues clocking hours at a district office, under the supervision of a licensed superintendent.
+Another interim meeting is held at the beginning of the quarter.

-Assessment - The intern, Site Supervisor, and DePaul Supervisor complete the required assessment of the internship.
+Assessment - The intern, Site Supervisor, and DePaul Supervisor complete the required assessment of the internship and meet together a final time.